Lynsey de Paul: Personal life

-Politically, de Paul was referred to as a supporter of the Conservative Party and appeared at the 1983 Conservative conference along with other celebrities where she sang a jingle she had composed for the event.
+Politically, de Paul was referred to as a supporter of the Conservative Party and appeared at the 1983 Conservative conference along with other celebrities where she sang a jingle she had composed for the event, even though earlier in her career she was more associated with the Liberal party.

-She put her career on hold at the end of the 1990s until the end of 2001 to look after her ailing mother, who, until she died, was the company secretary for Lynsey de Paul Music Limited.
-Upon de Paul's own death in 2014, her brother John, a consultant surveyor by training, was appointed sole company director of her music company.
+She put her career on hold at the end of the 1990s until the end of 2001 to look after her ailing mother Meta, who, until she died, was the company secretary for Lynsey de Paul Music Limited.
+Upon de Paul's own death in 2014, her brother John, a consultant surveyor by training, was appointed sole company director of her music company, he was succeeded by de Paul's niece, Olivia Rubin Broad.

-Death
+Death and tributes

 De Paul suffered a brain haemorrhage on the morning of 1 October 2014 at her home in Mill Hill and was later pronounced dead at Barnet General Hospital.
-Her niece, Olivia Rubin, told The Times that her death was "completely unexpected", adding: "She was a vegetarian, she didn't smoke, she didn't drink – she was amazing, in fact."
+Her niece, Olivia Rubin, told The Times that her death was "completely unexpected", adding: "She was a vegetarian, she didn't smoke, she didn't drink—she was amazing, in fact."
+She was interred with a Humanist funeral at Hendon Cemetery.

 Broadcaster and friend Esther Rantzen, for whose television series Hearts of Gold de Paul had written the theme, said: "She was a renaissance woman.
 She could do everything: she could sing, she could compose, she was an immensely talented artist.
 She became a huge star but she was also a loyal and generous friend.
 It's an absolutely tragic loss."
-She was interred with a Humanist funeral at Hendon Cemetery.
+Def Leppard singer Joe Elliott paid tribute to de Paul on his 4 October 2014 Planet Rock radio show, playing the album version of "Roll Away The Stone" by Mott the Hoople featuring de Paul's spoken vocals.
+Elliott described her as "a wonderful lady" and "a fantastic singer and songwriter".
 De Paul is listed on the official Grammy website under "remembering the music people we lost in 2014–15".